Amulet-Team/Amulet-Core/docs_source/getting_started/blocks/amulet.rst

 This allows a world from any platform or version to be loaded into one consistent format and simplifies all editing code.

-Third party code however should not be directly editing the data in this universal format because it can and will change to support new game versions as they are released.
+Third party code must not directly hard code data in this universal format because it can and will change to support new game versions as they are released.

 The preferred way to edit data is to first use the translator to convert the universal representation to a platform and game version of your